aws-solutions-library-samples/guidance-for-data-management-core-on-aws/README.md

-# Guidance for Data Fabric on AWS
+# Guidance for Data Management Core on AWS

 ## Table of Contents